mikedilger/pemmican/README.md

 Pemmican is a Web server library built in top of [hyper](https://hyper.rs) for the Rust language.

+THIS CRATE WILL PROBABLY NOT BE FURTHER DEVELOPED.
+There are plenty of other people working in this space.
+Consider using `warp` instead, or something like it (I honestly can't keep track of which crate is the frontrunner in this space).

+The prior README contents remain below, but are out of date.

 ## Caveats and Warnings

 Pemmican is still rather new (it was started in June 2017), and is likely to undergo